 Benefit of online learning and training #4: Leads to employee success

-47 percent of employees say their extra training and education helped them advance within their current company.
+In a recent study, 47 percent of employees stated that their extra training and education helped them advance within their current company.
 Furthermore, lifelong learning helps employees feel more capable and well rounded, increasing their overall confidence in the workplace.

 Online learning also expands the reach of employees with 65 percent of students taking classes in the past 12 months reporting that their online program expanded their professional network.
 Through online learning and training, students are able to make global connections with professors, student cohorts and alumni members in the same industry.